That's Not My... (book series): Background and publication history

 The That's Not My... series is written by Fiona Watt—who is also the editorial director of Usborne Publishing—and illustrated by Rachel Wells.
 They have collaborated with designer Non Taylor since the inception of the series.
 Watt's name appears on only some of the That's Not My... books, which Watt says sometimes leads to a misconception that "Fiona Watt" is a pseudonym.
 Every idea for a That's Not My... book begins in a meeting with Usborne executives, where they decide upon a subject for the book.
 Watt then comes up with a list of attributes for the subject.

 Peter Usborne, the founder of Usborne Publishing, was not initially interested in the idea of the That's Not My... series because he did not like its negative title.
 He later changed his mind, and the first book in the That's Not My... series—That's Not My Puppy...—was published in 1999.
 Within the first eleven years of its publication, the book had sold 900,000 copies.
 In 2019, Usborne held celebration events for the 20th anniversary of That's Not My Puppy... in collaboration with the National Literacy Trust's Read On Nottingham campaign.
-As of July 2022, the That's Not My... series has 72 books.
+As of July 2022, the That's Not My... series had 72 books.